PD Operads and Explicit Partition Lie Algebras: PD operads and refined Koszul duality

 For any map of simplicial rings $R\rt R'$, the induced left adjoint functor $\Mod_{\ulR}^{\Sigma_r}\rt \Mod_{\ul{R}'}^{\Sigma_r}$ simply induces along $\ul{R}\rt \ul{R}'$.
 In particular, this sends the full subcategory $R[\Orb_{\Sigma_r}]$ to $R'[\Orb_{\Sigma_r}]$.
 One then obtains $\SCR\rt \mathscr{A}\mm{dd}; R\mapsto R[\Orb_{\Sigma_r}]$ as a diagram of full subcategories.
 This preserves sifted colimits because the functor $\mathscr{A}\mm{dd}\rt \cat{Pr^L}; \cat{A}\mapsto \Mod_{\cat{A}}$ preserves colimits and detects equivalences, by the universal property discussed in Definition \ref{def:module cats}. \end{proof}

 \begin{example}[Borel derived symmetric sequences] For any simplicial commutative ring $R$, there is a fully faithful inclusion $R[\Sigma]\hookrightarrow \ROS$ with essential image given by $R$-linearised finite $\Sigma$-free symmetric sequences of sets.
 This induces a fully faithful inclusion $\sSeq_R\rt \sSeq^{\gen}_{\ulR}$.
 We will refer to the essential image of the inclusion as the \emph{Borel derived symmetric sequences}. \end{example} \begin{example} There is a functor $\sSeq(\cat{Set})\rt \sSeq^{\gen}_{\ulR}$ sending a set-valued symmetric sequence $X$ to its $R$-linearisation $R[X]$.
-This functor is uniquely characterized by the fact that it preserves coproducts and sends a symmetric sequence in arity $r$ of the form $\Sigma_r/H$ to the object $R[\Sigma_r/H]$ in $\ROS$. \end{example} \begin{example}[Discrete symmetric sequences] Let $R$ be a discrete commutative ring and let $\sSeq_R^\heartsuit$ denote the category of symmetric sequences of discrete $R$-modules, i.e.\ the heart of the $t$-structure on $\sSeq_R$ provided by Definition \ref{def:classical t-structure on modules}.
-Every discrete symmetric sequence $X$ determines a derived symmetric sequence $X^\mm{gen}$, given by the additive functor $\ROS^{\op}\rt\Sp$ sending each $R[S]$ to the discrete abelian group $\smash{\Hom_{\sSeq^\heartsuit_R}}(R[S], X)$.
-This encodes the data of all fixed points $X(r){}^H$ with $H<\Sigma_R$. \end{example} Just like on symmetric sequences, there is a plethora of monoidal structures on derived symmetric sequences. \begin{cons}[Monoidal structures on derived symmetric sequences] If $R$ is a discrete ring, then the full subcategory $\ROS\subseteq \sSeq_R$ is closed under the monoidal structures $\circ$, $\otimes$ and $\otimes_{\mm{lev}}$ from Section \ref{sec:operads}.
+This functor is uniquely characterized by the fact that it preserves coproducts and sends a symmetric sequence in arity $r$ of the form $\Sigma_r/H$ to the object $R[\Sigma_r/H]$ in $\ROS$. \end{example} \begin{example}[Discrete symmetric sequences] If $R$ is a discrete commutative ring, every discrete symmetric sequence $X$ determines a derived symmetric sequence $X^\mm{gen}$, given by the additive functor $\ROS^{\op}\rt\Sp$ sending each $R[S]$ to the discrete abelian group $\smash{\Hom_{\sSeq^\heartsuit_R}}(R[S], X)$.
+This encodes the data of all fixed points $X(r){}^H$ with $H<\Sigma_r$. \end{example} Just like on symmetric sequences, there is a plethora of monoidal structures on derived symmetric sequences. \begin{cons}[Monoidal structures on derived symmetric sequences] If $R$ is a discrete ring, then the full subcategory $\ROS\subseteq \sSeq_R$ is closed under the monoidal structures $\circ$, $\otimes$ and $\otimes_{\mm{lev}}$ from Section \ref{sec:operads}.
 Note that for every map of rings $f\colon R\rt S$, the induced functor $\ROS\rt S[\Orb_\Sigma]$ preserves these monoidal structures, as well as all the compatibilities between them, e.g.\ the natural transformation exhibiting $\otimes_{\lev}$ as (op)lax monoidal with respect to $\circ$.
 We can then define all of these structures for a simplicial commutative ring $R$ as well, using functoriality over polynomial rings and extending by sifted colimits (using Lemma \ref{lem:extension to SCR}).